sergds/d1-riscv-arch-image-builder/README.md

 Things are rebuild whenever the corresponsing `output/<file>` is missing.
 For example, the kernel is rebuilt when there is no `Image` file.

 # Status
+## 22.04.2022
+- kernel includes modules for USB LAN adapter
+- swap is enabled
 ## 09.04.2022
 - HDMI, tested with LXDE/LXDM
 ## 07.04.2022